 - a used aluminum can can be back on the store shelf in as little as 60 days

 Massachusetts residents recycle over 500,000 tons per year.
 More than 1,400 Massachusetts businesses collect, process, and use recyclables to manufacture new products.
-Clark recycles over 200 tons per year, plus another 200+ tons diverted from landfill in compost, electronics and other materials.
+Clark recycles up to 150 tons per year, plus more tons diverted from landfill as compost, electronics and other recycled or re-usable materials.

 Glass is infinitely recyclable.
 Over 90% of the windows and bottles made in the US today are made from recycled content.

 Cardboard is a valuable commodity, trading on markets for up to $200 per ton.
 Cardboard makes more cardboard.
 Boxboard – the thin cardboard in cereal boxes and other packaging – makes more boxboard with the addition of newspaper.